 While being transparent about bad news is difficult, another important leadership skill to develop is ownership of mistakes.
 As covered in “Extreme Ownership” by Jocko Willink, the ability to take ownership not just for a team’s success but also its failures, will help to develop trust.
 Admitting to mistakes makes leaders seem more “human”, approachable and likeable, otherwise known as the Pratfall effect.
 It also helps take leaders or more senior team members off the pedestal, and put them back on the same level as other members of their team.

 Often the risk is that more junior or inexperienced team members hold leaders in high esteem, thinking they are incapable of making mistakes and do their jobs “perfectly”.
 However this is not true, so when leaders are able to admit to and take responsibility for their mistakes, it creates a safe environment and encourages others to do the same.

 3. Treat employees like people, not numbers

 It’s easy to get lost in the numbers.
-If your job is based on meeting certain performance metrics, managers can often get in the habit of seeing their employees in terms of output achieved.
+If their job is based on meeting certain performance metrics, managers can often get into the habit of seeing their employees in terms of output achieved.

-You don’t have to know all the details of your employees’ personal lives, but managers should have a good understanding of what their employees enjoy about their job most.
-If you’re able to pick up on what your employee’s need to do their best, they’ll go the extra mile for you.
+It’s not about knowing all the details of people’s personal lives, but managers should have a good understanding of what their employees enjoy about their job most.
+In so doing, they can also better support their professional development.

-As the team leader, you will often receive recognition from your peers and upper management for your team’s efforts.
-Make sure you share appreciation and acknowledge your team members for their hard work.
+Encourage managers to recognize individuals, and create a culture where people are comfortable sharing feedback with one another.
 A recent study by Globoforce showed that employees who received recognition from their leaders recently were significantly more likely to trust them (82% vs 48%).

-6. Teach your managers how to overcome bias
+6. Teach your managers how to overcome unconscious bias

 Photo by DesignCue